-When the kids are, anxious for the chance to get out there and romp in that wonderful white stuff, but the conditions are just too blustery, treat them to some indoor winter games instead.
+When it's cold out and the kids are excited for the chance to get out there and romp in the snow but the conditions are just too blustery, treat them to some indoor winter games instead.
 From building an indoor snowman to cooking up some snowman snacks, these ideas for indoor winter activities celebrate the cold and snowy outdoors in the comfort of your home.

 01 of 09

 Gather the kids in the kitchen and turn on that warming oven to bake a batch of snowman cookies or make snowman cupcakes.
 If you don't want to bake, you can make snowman ice cream sundaes, fun sledding snowman graham cracker treats, or any other snowman party food ideas.

 There's just something about a fresh snowfall that really revs up the kids’ energy levels.
 Help them expel some of that excitement with a little practice session for the snowball fight they’ll have when they finally do get to go out and play.
 Roll up balls of paper, white socks, or make your own fabric snowballs.
 Give each kid a bucket of these indoor snowballs and let the toss them at each other for fun.
 After the fight has fizzled, play catch or a tossing game with the balls.

 Winter Hot Cocoa Picnic

 After the indoor snowball fight, the kids will want to warm up with some hot cocoa.
 Throw a white blanket on the floor and sprinkle it with cotton balls.
 Place it near your fireplace or build a faux fire and place it in the middle of the blanket.
 Brew up a pot of hot cocoa, serve it with cookies or marshmallows, and let the kids gather on the floor for a warm winter picnic.